ptmcg/littletable/how_to_use_littletable.md

                        filters={"product_category": Table.eq("Home and Garden")},
                        limit=100)

+Since CSV files do not keep any type information, `littletable` will use its own `DataObject` type for imported records.
+You can specify your own type by passing `row_class=MyType` to `csv_import`.
+The type must be initializable using the form `MyType(**attributes_dict)`. `namedtuples` and `SimpleNamespace` both support this form.

+Performance tip: For very large files, it is faster to load data using a `namedtuple` than to use the default `DataObject` class.
+Get the fields using a 10-item import using `limit=10`, and then getting the fields from `table.info()["fields"]`.

 Files containing JSON-formatted records can be similarly imported using `Table.json_import()`, and tab-separated files can be imported using `Table.tsv_import()`.

-`littletable` can also read CSV, TSV, etc. content directly from a simple .zip or .gz archive, assuming that the file name of the compressed file is the same as the original file with ".zip" or ".gz" added.
+`littletable` can also read CSV, TSV, etc. content directly from a simple .zip, .gz, or .xz archive, assuming that the file name of the compressed file is the same as the original file with ".zip" or ".gz" or ".xz" added.

 Tabular output